Lady Lara

-Lady Lara, is a motor yacht built in 2015 by Lürssen in Schacht-Audorf.
+Lady Lara is a motor yacht built in 2015 by Lürssen in Schacht-Audorf.
 She is owned by Israeli/Kazakh billionaire Alexander Mashkevitch.
-With an overall length of 91.00 m and a beam of 14.82 m.
+The vessel has an overall length of 91.00 m and a beam of 14.82 m.

 Design

-Lady Laras exterior and interior were designed by Reymond Langton Design Ltd. The hull is built of steel and the superstructure is made of aluminium, with teak laid decks.
+Lady Lara's exterior and interior were designed by Reymond Langton Design Ltd. The hull is built of steel and the superstructure is made of aluminium, with teak laid decks.
 The yacht is Lloyd's registered, issued by Cayman Islands.

 Amenities

 The yacht includes zero speed stabilizers, an elevator, beach club, helicopter landing pad on the bow, and spa.
 It also has a swimming platform, tender garage with tender, air conditioning, on deck jacuzzi, gym, and underwater lights.